Outcome statement

 - the specific needs of the people under your care.
 This includes their clinical needs (Outcome 5.4).
 It also includes their emotional, spiritual, cultural and psychological needs (Outcome 1.1).

 - support diverse workers.
-For example, sexual and gender diverse, culturally and linguistically diverse, and Aboriginal and Torres Strait Islander workers.
+For example, sexual and gender diverse, culturally and linguistically diverse, and Aboriginal and/or Torres Strait Islander workers.

-- review rostering processes*.
-Make sure these processes* support flexible working for directly employed staff.
+- review rostering processes.
+Make sure these processes support flexible working for directly employed workers.

 Make sure enough workers are available at times when older people need more support.
 For example, during mornings, bedtime and mealtimes.
 Also, try to maximise worker continuity (Outcome 3.2).
 Follow processes to: